apacheli/community-docs/src/using_an_outgoing_webhook.md

 - Set your URL in the _Interactions Endpoint URL_ field.

 Your interactions endpoint URL must use [HTTPS](https://en.wikipedia.org/wiki/HTTPS).
-A verification test begins when you submit your URL.
+A verification test begins as soon as you submit your URL.
 Discord will send you two requests&mdash;one with and one _without_ a valid signature.
 You must be ready to verify these requests ahead of time before your changes can be saved.

 ## Verifying Requests